Texas school district adds masks to dress code, finding possible loophole in Abbott’s ban

 Texas Gov. Greg Abbott, who has sought to ban mask mandates in schools, tests positive for the coronavirus

 Abbott is among the Republican governors who have resisted public health mandates aimed at stemming the tide of the virus’s delta variant, saying that parents should decide whether their children wear masks in school.
-But surging infections and hospitalizations in Texas has left many parents worried about sending their children back into classrooms where others are not masked and could transmit the virus.
+But surging infections and hospitalizations in Texas have left many parents worried about sending their children back into classrooms where others are not masked and could transmit the virus.

-Several school districts and some Texas counties — including Bexar County, home to San Antonio, and Dallas County — have defied the Republican governor’s order.
+Several school districts and some Texas counties — including Bexar County, home to San Antonio, and Dallas County — have defied the governor’s order.
 The Texas Supreme Court recently announced Abbott’s ban on mask mandates will be allowed to stand, at least temporarily.
-Bexar County and the Dallas Independent School District said they will both maintain their mask mandates despite the ruling.
+Bexar County and the Dallas Independent School District said they will maintain their mask mandates despite the ruling.

 After a parent ripped off a teacher’s face mask in Austin’s Eanes Independent School District, the superintendent advised those in the community to “not fight mask wars in our schools.”

-Texas has faced record-breaking numbers of covid-19 cases due to the highly transmissible delta variant and the millions of people who remain unvaccinated.
-The state recorded more than 24,000 new cases Tuesday and has averaged more than 15,500 new daily cases over the last week, according to data compiled by The Washington Post.
+Texas has faced record-breaking numbers of covid-19 cases because of the highly transmissible delta variant and the millions of people who remain unvaccinated.
+The state recorded more than 24,000 new cases Tuesday and has averaged more than 15,500 new daily cases over the past week, according to data compiled by The Washington Post.

-More than 12,300 people in Texas are currently hospitalized for covid, including about 3,100 who are currently occupying beds in intensive care units as of early Wednesday.
+More than 12,300 people in Texas are hospitalized for covid-19, including about 3,100 who were occupying beds in intensive care units as of early Wednesday.
 Texas and Florida account for 40 percent of new hospitalizations nationwide, the White House said last week.

 About 45 percent of the state is fully vaccinated.

-Like other cities throughout the state, doctors and nurses in Paris are facing a dire situation during the fourth wave of the pandemic.
+Like in other cities throughout the state, doctors and nurses in Paris are facing a dire situation during the fourth wave of the pandemic.
 Amanda Green, chief medical officer for Paris Regional Medical Center, told local media that the hospital had run out of ventilators for patients and needed to find additional ones in response to the surge.

 At the emergency meeting at Paris High School this week, employees, parents and health professionals debated for more than an hour over the merits of having masks be a part of the district’s dress code.
-Clifton Fendley, the trustee who was the lone dissenting vote, said that while he was not against masks to help mitigate the spread of the virus, he believed the loophole used by the district to circumvent Abbott’s ban on mask mandates went against the board’s oath of office, according to the News.
+Clifton Fendley, the trustee who was the lone dissenting vote, said that while he was not against masks to help mitigate the spread of the virus, he believed the loophole to circumvent Abbott’s ban went against the board’s oath of office, according to Paris News.

-Though most in attendance implored the board to enforce students and employees to wear masks to help curb the spread of the delta variant, several parents argued that it was their choice whether their children wore face coverings at school.
-One of them was Joshua Vorron, who claimed during the public meeting that his child “suffered mental health consequences” in complying with last year’s mask mandate, local media reported.
+Though most in attendance implored the board to require students and employees to wear masks to help curb the spread of the delta variant, several parents argued that it was their choice whether their children wore face coverings at school.
+One of them was Joshua Vorron, who claimed that his child “suffered mental health consequences” in complying with last year’s mask mandate, local media reported.

 “Shame on you,” Vorron said as he exited the cafeteria this week.